Ga naar hoofdinhoud

 Emergent Capabilities

-• Identifying potential conflicts before they happen
+• Identifying potential conflicts before they happen, because the dependency graph is explicit

 The Compound Effect